learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 **Instantiate** means bringing a new object to life, a new individual, like a particular dog, like Snoopy or Lassie or Rover.
 Each particular dog is an individual that was **instantiated** when we called `Dog.new` to birth it into our world of programming.

 We call these individuals, each specific dog or version of our class, **instances**.
-An **instance** is a single occurrence of an object. **Instances** refer to the individual objects produced from the factory that is the class.
+An **instance** is a single occurrence of an object. **Instances** refer to the individual objects produced from the class.

 ```ruby
 class Dog